HBedwell24/Arduino-Turreted-Laser-Pointer-Device/README.md

 Arduino Source Code
 -------------------------------------------------------------------------
-Above, one can find the source code for needed Arduino libraries as well as the Arduino program itself.
+Navigating to the 'src' folder found above, one can find the source code for needed Arduino libraries as well as the Arduino program itself.

 Android APK
 -------------------------------------------------------------------------
-In addition, the .apk has been provided for the purpose of downloading the Android application to a local device.
+In addition, the .apk has been provided within the root folder for the purpose of downloading the Android application to a local device.